 Each bedroom comes furnished with two beds, two desks and chairs, two large dressers, and two large closets.
 You must provide your own linen (mattresses measure 36x 80" requiring extra-long sheets), blankets, pillows, and towels.

-Please consult with your roommate prior to making plans for bunks, carpets, TV, refrigerator, etc. Pets are not permitted, except aquarium fish.
+Please consult with your roommate prior to making plans for bunks, TV, refrigerator, etc. Pets are not permitted, except aquarium fish.

 Unique to Spooner is the veranda, a spacious room with comfortable furniture, stylish woodwork and 11 windows around the south wall providing natural light and great atmosphere.
 The veranda is utilized for quiet study, socializing, and hall events.